chrisreade/PenroseKiteDart/README.md

 (The constraint `OKBackend b =>` is used extensively in the library to abstract types from any particular Backend).

 `TgraphExamples` contains example Tgraphs and Diagrams.

+New in version 1.4.4 `TileLibP3` is for converting to and drawing Penrose\'s P3 tilings (rhombuses)

 ## Further Information